JJ/hoborg/text/text.md

 smiling broadly; we had her on the hook.

 "So, do you have a name to go with those beautiful eyes?"
-I asked yer.
+I asked her.
 Vince just continued checking her out.

 "Tracy."
 She said while he blinked.
 Yay, we had her on the hook.
 Or the other way round.